raml-org/raml-spec/versions/raml-10/raml-10.md

 | Property  | Description |
 |:----------|:----------|
-| description? | A longer, human-friendly description of the API.
+| description? | A substantial, human-friendly description of the API.
 | (&lt;annotationName&gt;)? | [Annotations](#annotations) to be applied to this API.
 An annotation is a property having a key that begins with "(" and ends with ")".
 The text enclosed in parentheses is the annotation name.
 | schemas? | An alias for the equivalent "types" property for compatibility with RAML 0.8.
 Deprecated - API definitions should use the "types" property because a future RAML version might remove the "schemas" alias for that property name.
 The "types" property supports XML and JSON schemas.
 | types? | Declarations of [(data) types](#raml-data-types) for use within the API.